tekq/Fe2O3/README.md

 # Fe2O3
-Elements, but rewritten in rust.
+The new Elements Beta coded in Rust